There are a lot of riders looking for a boot in a casual urban style, and there are just as many boots for them to choose from.

-In this article, we’ll take you through some of the best options available in the category, and take a look at what makes each of them tick.
+In this article, we’ll take you through some of the best options available in the category and examine what makes each of them tick.

 Best Casual Motorcycle Boots Reviewed

-If you’re looking for a boot at a good price that offers ample protection and casual styling, look no further than the Richa Slick.
+If you’re looking for a reasonably priced boot that offers ample protection and casual styling, look no further than the Richa Slick.

-These vintage styled boots will offer great protection compared to the lighter entries in the list.
+These vintage-styled boots will offer excellent protection compared to the lighter entries on the list.

-The TCX X-Blend is a tall boot, designed to be lightweight and stylish whilst also offering excellent protection for the foot and ankle.
-They are full leather, and come with a waterproof lining and replaceable inner sole.
+The TCX X-Blend is a tall boot designed to be lightweight and stylish whilst offering excellent foot and ankle protection.
+They are full leather and come with a waterproof lining and a replaceable inner sole.

 Great for use on and off the bike.